 - More Discussion on PC-CRASH type simplified momentum solutions review of a $100 pc-crash training video

 - Does Momentum Analysis Requires COM Common Velocity?
-Some alleged 'experts' run fast and lose with science
+Some alleged 'experts' run fast and loose with science

 - Planar Impact Model assumptions planar impact models have issues with simplifying assumptions and subjective inputs

 - The collision between two vehicles is not the same as a collision between two pool balls.
 More like two crushable rectangular boxes on wheels.
 And vehicles are not 'balls' or 'points', they are finite dimensioned crushable objects which may behave quite differently during interaction than simple `balls' or `point masses'.

 - The assumption of the impulse of momentum acting though the 'centroid of the damage area' is an assumption which was created for mathematical convenience as part of the development of CRASH.
 The centroid of damage for two vehicles may not coincide at the assumed `point' of exchange of momentum.
 The actual area of momentum exchange between two vehicles depends on the impact configuration and sometimes the `centroid of the damage area' may not be a good assumption.

 - The actual exchange of momentum between two vehicles takes place along the collision interface.
 And that damage, observable after the collision, may not have been created in a single `instant'.
 The magnitudes of the forces and the moments are changing with time.

 - The exchange does not take place at a single point or in a single direction or in a single instant, that is an assumption used by momentum solution procedures for convenience.